Better Than Life (Red Dwarf episode): Production

 For the first time since the series began, filming of several scenes took place on location.
 To film the "Better Than Life" scenarios the crew went to locations including a seaside landscape in Rhyl and Sacha's Hotel in Manchester.
 The same hotel would later hold science fiction conventions for Star Trek, Space: 1999 and Doctor Who.
 The seaside beach location caused a headache as the weather was dull and visibly cold.
 One scene proved so problematic – when they were meant to be sunbathing on the "paradise-like" beach, Craig Charles and Danny John-Jules could not stop shivering – that the scenes were re-written and re-shot as on a golf course.
 The golf course scenes also looked cold, but director Ed Bye convinced the crew that it was okay and that the sunshine could be put in during the edit.
 However, it couldn't be made to look sunny and it wasn't until the episode was remastered that the sunshine was finally seen.

 Other "Better Than Life" appearances were made by Ron Pember, who played the Taxman, Debbie Ash as Marilyn Monroe and Judy Hawkins as Yvonne McGruder.
 Tony Hawks, who had appeared in the Red Dwarf I episode "Future Echoes", returned to the series to play the 'Better Than Life' game guide.
 Gordon Salkilld appeared as computer Gordon, the chess email gaming chum of Holly.

 Reception

-Originally broadcast on the British television channel BBC2 on 13 September 1988 in the 9:00 pm evening slot, the episode gained average viewing ratings.
-The episode was not a fan favourite.
+The episode was originally broadcast on the British television channel BBC2 on 13 September 1988.

+Reviewing the episode for 2017 for CultBox, Sophie Davies said that "It's a brilliant concept that gives rise to some fine-but-not-brilliant gags", but stating that "What really takes the episode to another level is Rimmer. [...]
+When he effectively ruins the game by being unable to imagine nice things for himself, we're left feeling more pity than frustration."

 Grant and Naylor used the plot for their first and second novels – Infinity Welcomes Careful Drivers ended on a cliffhanger when the crew entered the game and the majority of the second novel, Better Than Life, followed on from there.